Olin Corporation: Corporate reduction (1969-2010)

-The company became the Olin Corporation in 1969, and began to sell off many of its acquired businesses.
-Since then, the Olin Corporation has been shrinking (except for brief expansion in the early 1980s).
-In addition to the above-mentioned, Olin Corporation was the first U.S. corporation to be prosecuted for violations of the arms embargo, and eventually was convicted in the early 1978 for selling Winchester rifles to private dealers in South Africa.
-When charged, the Winchester Division of the Olin Corporation affirmed in a legal brief that:
+The company became Olin Corporation in 1969 and subsequently began selling-off many of its acquired businesses.
+Since then, Olin Corporation has been shrinking (except for a brief expansion in the early 1980s).

+Olin was the first U.S. corporation to be prosecuted for violations of the arms embargo, and in 1978 was convicted for selling Winchester rifles to private dealers in South Africa.
+When charged, the Winchester Division affirmed in a legal brief that:

 After ongoing declines in its business at Winchester, on December 12, 1980, Olin made the decision to sell Winchester firearms to the firm's employees under the name US Repeating Arms Company.
 Olin, however, kept the Winchester brand name and licensed it to US Repeating Arms Company.
 Olin sold its European Winchester ammunition business, and also licensed the Winchester brand name, to GIAT (of Versailles, France).
 Olin transferred its ball propellant manufacturing plant to General Dynamics subsidiary St. Marks Powder in 1998.
 Olin spun off its specialty chemicals business on February 8, 1999, as Arch Chemicals, Inc. Olin afterwards focused more on its ammunition, brass and chlor-alkali businesses.